How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 Leaving the salon with a silk press is not the time to dive into the pool.

-It doesn’t matter how straight your stylist got your hair; it will revert if it comes into contact with water.
-If you’re wearing a silk press, stay away from water.
-Avoiding water includes the shower as well.
+It doesn't matter how straight your stylist got your hair; it will revert if it comes into contact with water.
+So if you're wearing a silk press, stay away from moisture.
+Avoiding water includes the

-I’m not saying to skip showers, but make sure to use a shower cap to keep moisture from your strands.
+I'm not saying to skip showers, but make sure to use a shower cap and a bonnet to keep moisture from your strands.

 3) Tempted to Touch